oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Unsupported Changes:

-For any of these unsupported changes, the introspect job will fail and automatically retry up to 6 times.
+For any of these unsupported changes, the introspector job will fail and automatically retry up to 6 times.
 You can either cancel the job, correct the problem, and wait for the job retry interval.

 - Topology changes, including SSL.
 The introspection job will fail and automatically retry up to 6 times.
 - Dependency deletion.
 For example, trying to delete a datasource that is referenced by a persistent store, even if both of them are deleting at the same time.
 The introspection job will fail and automatically retry up to 6 times